ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 DoorState v3 = {open: false, locked: true};
 ```

 The three variables above all represent a single state of the door being closed and locked.
 Nonetheless, we have created three different values where each variable is stored in a distinct memory reference.
-If we ignore the storage identity of these variables, we are left with the representation of the data it has, which is `{ open: false, locked: true }`.
+If we ignore the storage identity of these variables, we are left with the representation of the data it has, which is `{open: false, locked: true}`.
 This is a single shape of the type `DoorState`.

-In this way, there are four possible shapes for DoorState as shown in the variables below:
+In this way, there are four possible shapes for `DoorState` as shown in the variables below:

 ```ballerina
 DoorState ds1 = {open: true, locked: true};